PimCoumans/AnimationPlanner/README.md

 # AnimationPlanner

 Chain multiple `UIView` animations without endlessly nesting in completion closures.
+Used in some of the more superfluous animation in [OK Video](https://okvideo.app/download).
 Very useful with @warpling‘s [`CAMediaTimingFunction` extensions](https://gist.github.com/warpling/21bef9059e47f5aad2f2955d48fd7c0c), giving you all the animation curves you need.

 ## How do I do this?